Fundamental articles (theology): Calixt

 The doctrine of fundamentals was destined to become notable not merely in England, but in Germany and France also.
 In Germany it assumed prominence in connection with the Syncretist dispute.
 The founder of the Syncretist school was the eminent Lutheran theologian, George Calixt (1586–1656).
 A man of wide culture and pacific disposition, he desired to effect a reconciliation between Catholics, Lutherans and Calvinists.
-In a treatise entitled "Desiderium et studium concordiae ecclesiasticae" (1650), he argued that the Apostles' Creed, which each of these three religions accepted, contained the fundamental doctrines of the Christian faith, and that the points on which they were at variance were no insuperable bar to union.
+In a treatise entitled Desiderium et studium concordiae ecclesiasticae (1650), he argued that the Apostles' Creed, which each of these three religions accepted, contained the fundamental doctrines of the Christian faith, and that the points on which they were at variance were no insuperable bar to union.
 These differences, he held, might be composed, if it were agreed to accept as revealed truth all that is contained in Scripture, and further all that is taught by the Fathers of the first five centuries.
 This eirenicon brought down upon him the most vehement attacks from the extreme party of his coreligionists, above all from Calovius, the representative of rigid Lutheranism.
 It was warmly debated, and proved quite abortive.

 Bossuet and Jurieu

 The most famous of the controversies on this subject was that between Bossuet and the Calvinist Jurieu.
-Jurieu's book, "Le Vray Système de l'Eglise" (1686), marks a distinct stage in the development of Protestant theology; while the work in which Bossuet replied to him was effective.
-"Le Vray Systeme" was an attempt to demonstrate the right of the French Protestants to rank as members of the Church Universal.
+Jurieu's book, Le Vray Système de l'Eglise (1686), marks a distinct stage in the development of Protestant theology; while the work in which Bossuet replied to him was effective.
+Le Vray Systeme was an attempt to demonstrate the right of the French Protestants to rank as members of the Church Universal.
 With this aim Jurieu propounded an entirely novel theory regarding the Church's essential constitution.
 According to him all sects without exception are members of Body of Christ.
 For this nothing is necessary but "to belong to a general confederation, to confess Jesus Christ as Son of God, as Saviour of the world, and as Messias; and to receive the Old and New Testaments as the rule and Law of Christians", (Système, p.
 53).

-Yet among the various portions of the Church we must, he tells us, distinguish four classes:
+Among the various portions of the Church he distinguishes four classes: